-In the following cases, state Supreme Courts have ignored the ruling in Obergefell v.
-Hodges, which holds that the government may not treat same-sex couples differently from opposite-sex couples.
+State Supreme Courts have ignored the ruling in Obergefell v.
+Hodges, which states that discrimination against same-sex couples is a violation of the constitution.
 Essentially, these states are undermining same-sex marriage under the guise of “religious liberty.”

 By Laura Morgan, Family Lawyer and Consultant